AtharSayed/Intellitube/Readme.md

 ## 🌐 Web Interface (Frontend)

-Beyond the powerful backend, IntelliTube now boasts a custom-built, responsive, and visually appealing frontend for a seamless user experience.
+Beyond the powerful backend, IntelliTube now boasts a custom-built, responsive, and visually appealing frontend for a seamless user experience it is built using Flask, a lightweight and powerful web framework for Python.
+Key features include:

 -   **Modern Design:** Built with **HTML, CSS, and Bootstrap 5**, offering a clean and intuitive layout.
 -   **Dynamic Interactions:** Enhanced with **JavaScript** for interactive elements, including password strength validation and form handling.